impostorsguides/impostorsguides.github.io/rbenv/1-f-content.md

   <img src="/assets/images/screenshot-13mar2023-747am.png" width="70%" style="border: 1px solid black; padding: 0.5em">
 </p>

-So we get all the way up to "just before execution of…" in the "rbenv" file, but no further.
+So we get all the way up to "just before execution of..." in the "rbenv" file, but no further.

 Oh, I think I know what's going on.
 The line after line 131 in "rbenv" is an "exec" command.  "exec" will exit after it finishes executing the given command.
 I think we actually encountered this before.
 See the following terminal experiment: